KSgogogo/KSgogogo.github.io/_pages/about.md

 I am currently a lecturer at Wuhan University of Science and Technology.

-I obtained my bachelor’s and doctoral degrees from the School of Computer Science, Wuhan University.
-During my master’s and doctoral studies, I was guided by Tieyun Qian (钱铁云).
+Prior to this, I obtained my bachelor’s degree in 2017 and doctoral degree in 2024 from the School of Computer Science, Wuhan University.
+During my doctoral studies, I was guided by Professor Tieyun Qian (钱铁云).

+My research interest focus on recommender systems, with an emphasis on sequential recommendation, Point-of-Interest (POI) recommendation, and generative recommendation.
+I have published 10+ papers at well-known conferences and journals, such as AAAI, EMNLP, ACM TOIS, and IEEE TKDE.

 A data-driven personal website
 ======